Setup

 After installation, Identity Guardian must be launched for the configurations to take effect.

+• Add the Identity Guardian APK to the EMM.
+Ensure the Identity Guardian app is configured to auto-launch after installation.
 The EMM system may offer the option to auto-launch the app.
 If this option is not available, the following commands may be used to launch Identity Guardian:

 • For Android, such as from another app, use this command: